-Thank you for this opportunity to provide comments during this formal scoping phase of the Environmental Impact Statement (EIS) for the Point Reyes National Seashore and Golden Gate National Recreation Area north district (PRNS/GGNRA) General Management Plan Amendment (GMP Amendment).
-The Marin Conservation League's (MCL) mission since 1934 is to preserve, protect, and enhance Marin's natural assets.
-In 2015, MCL approved its Agricultural Policy Statement (attached) which includes the following stated goal:
+Thank you for this opportunity to provide comments on the Draft Environmental Impact Statement (DEIS) for the Point Reyes National Seashore and Golden Gate National Recreation Area North District (PRNS/GGNRA) General Management Plan Amendment (GMPA).
+Marin Conservation League (MCL) compliments the National Park Service's (NPS) authors on a well-organized and presented DEIS.

+The mission of MCL since 1934 has been to preserve, protect, and enhance Marin's natural assets.
+In accordance with MCL's mission and goals, our comments are based upon the following assumptions and principles: